-123 House by Neil Cownie Architect
+123 House By Neil Cownie Architect

 123 House by Neil Cownie Architect was once a petrol station.
 The design subtly pays homage to its origins, drawing on history and retaining the importance of the building within its Perth community.